drbild/c2dm4j/README.md

 AuthTokenProvider provider = new FileAuthTokenProvider("/var/myservice/authtoken.dat");

 /* Create an HttpClient instance.
 This HttpClient implementation is not
- * thread-safe, so concurrent calls to C2dmManager.pushMessage() are now allowed.
+ * thread-safe, so concurrent calls to C2dmManager.pushMessage() are not allowed.
  */
 HttpClient client = new DefaultHttpClient();